kenlacroix/Learning-Python3/README.md

 - [ ] More logic for input validation.
   - [ ] Move input validation logic to its own function, if possible.
+  - [ ] Use lists, if possible, for acceptable words as input.
 - [ ] Logic for achievement incrementing.
+- [ ] Implement 'odd' or 'even' for roulette.